Adam Silver: NBA deputy commissioner

+NBA commissioner

+On October 25, 2012, NBA commissioner David Stern announced his retirement date and endorsed Silver to succeed him.
+Shortly after, the NBA Board of Governors unanimously voted in favor of Silver to become the next NBA commissioner.
+Silver officially assumed the role on February 1, 2014, after Stern stepped down from the position.

 On April 25, 2014, TMZ Sports released a video of Los Angeles Clippers owner Donald Sterling holding a conversation with his girlfriend that included racist remarks.
-Silver responded on April 29, 2014, announcing that Sterling had been banned from the NBA for life.
+Silver responded four days later, announcing that Sterling had been banned from the NBA for life.
 In addition, Silver fined Sterling $2.5 million, the maximum allowed under the NBA constitution.
 Silver stripped Sterling from virtually all of his authority over the Clippers, and urged owners to vote to expel Sterling from ownership of the Clippers.
 Sterling was disallowed from entering any Clippers facility as well as attending any NBA games.
 It was one of the most severe punishments ever imposed on a professional sports owner.

 On November 13, 2014, Silver published an op-ed piece in The New York Times, where he announced that he is in favor of legalized and regulated sports betting, mentioning that it should be "brought out of the underground and into the sunlight where it can be appropriately monitored and regulated."

+Dwight Howard, who played for the Houston Rockets at the time, accused Silver of immediately forcing him to remove and apologize for a 2014 "Free Palestine" tweet about the 2014 Gaza War.
+The NBA, however, has denied this accusation.